harryeffinpotter/VRL/Readme.md

 - The PCVR application will launch natively.

-Either scenario preforms better than with Oculus Desktop app open.
+Either scenario preforms better than with the Oculus Desktop app open.
 For some reason this also fixes a plethora of compatibility issues, such as games like The Walking Dead only loading with Vive Wands for whatever reason, VRL fixes this.
 I use VRL for all of the games I own just beacuse it seems to be far more consistent at getting games to launch in the headset and not in 2d.
 It just works, I don't know the exact science behind it, but it works.
 I did ask Guy Godin himself why this method works so well a few years ago and he alluded to the fact that Oculus forces him to attatch their runtimes to any exe launched via VD, even with the Inject feature.
 I don't